 Nothing quite makes a statement like a colourful cabinet or chair.
 Not only will it bring the room together well, it will also be a super cool focal point of the room.
 Try bold colours, like orange, red, purple and bright blue to create a modern and fashionable vibe in the room.
 Here we have featured our Barcelona, Lyon and Rome fabric chairs.

 7. Paint one wall

-There’s no need to paint every inch of room if colour isn’t really your forte.
-However, by choosing just one wall to paint, it will make the room look livelier.
+There’s no need to paint every inch of room if colour isn’t really your thing.
+However, by choosing just one wall to paint, it will make the room look more alive.
 Wall’s that tend to work best with a spot of paint are where the mirror, fireplace or TV sits, as the colour will bring more attention to the main parts of the room.